 Garden on Fire

-After last year’s calm, this summer season has again been rife with wildfires, both big and close to housing areas.
+After last year’s calm, this summer season has again been rife with wildfires, some of them big and close to housing areas.
 In early September we’ve had our own scare in the neighborhood.

 I was just coming back from a walk shortly before noon, when I saw thick clouds of gray-brown smoke coming from our neighborhood.
 I ran home as fast as I could and saw from a distance that the smoke seemed to be coming from the beginning of our street.
 I ran into the back garden where Christian was already well underway with the water hose.
 From behind the neighbors’ house came the loud and terrifying crackling sound of fire – but we couldn’t see where the fire actually was.
 We were afraid though because our neighbors’ house and garden, which is at the beginning of the street meet our garden in the back, although they are separated by several houses at the front of the street.